samuel-jimenez/Luna3/package/README_TRANSLATIONS.txt

 ----------------------------------------------------------
-Once you are happy with the translation please send the .po file to the author along with translations for the following two strings (see metadata.desktop):
+Once you are happy with the translation please send the .po file to the author along with translations for the following two strings (see metadata.json):

 For the "add widgets" screen:
-   "Luna (QML)"
+   "Luna 3"
    "Display moon phases for your location"

 Please send the translations for these two strings only when the translation is not yet in metadata.desktop.

-Alternatively, fork on Github (wwjjbb/Luna-II), do your changes there, and then send a pull request.
+Alternatively, fork on Github (samuel-jimenez/Luna3), do your changes there, and then send a pull request.